habitry/medium_posts/_1000words_leaderboards.md

 # How to Motivate With Leaderboards: Stop Making Losers

-- Add a one sentence pitch from Habitry.

 >Winning doesn't mean anything unless someone else loses — The Man in Black, Westworld

 Leaderboards have become a common behavior change design pattern.
 Originally included in video games, leaderboards have started to infiltrate "gamified" products such as...

-* Nike+, a fitness tracker device, which motivates users to exercise more by competing against their friends for activity points.
+* Nike+, a fitness wearable device, which motivates users to exercise more by competing against their friends for activity points.
-* Opower and MyHeat, energy track platforms, which motivate users to reduce their energy use by showing how much energy they use compared to their neighbors.
+* Opower, an energy tracking platform, which motivate users to reduce their energy use by showing how much energy they use compared to their neighbors.
-* Github, a project management tool for programmers, which motivates users to contribute to projects more by publicly displaying the number of contributions to projects by made by individual community members.
+* Github, a project management platform for programmers, which motivates users to contribute to projects more by publicly displaying the number of contributions to projects by made by individual community members.

 Product managers and designers use leaderboards to motivate people to use their products more.
 The idea is that leaderboards are motivating because people like to win and winning is motivating because it gives us status in our [communities](http://habitry.link/community).

 ### Competition: A Problem of Competence

 But some people don't want to win.
 They want to avoid losing.
 This is a subtle yet crucial distinction.
 Murayama and Elliot's (2012) set of meta-analyses found the effects of competition depend on whether players desire to win or avoid losing.
 It depends on your goals.
-When you want to perform better than others, you tend to benefit from competition.
-But when you want to avoid performing worse than others, your performance tends to go down in competition.
+When someone wants to perform better than others, they tend to benefit from competition.
+But when they want to avoid performing worse than others, competing tends to reduce their performance.
 Similarly, Burnette et al's (2013) meta-analysis found that the desire to win is positively related to goal achievement, whereas the desire to avoid losing is negatively related to goal achievement (yay replication).
 Finally, Senko et al's (2017) meta-analysis found that the desire to win improves achievement only when it's accompanied by strategies that support feelings of mastery rather than helplessness.

-In fact, the fear of failure tends to make us want to avoid losing rather than aim to win, and also  (Michou & Vansteenkiste, 2015)

 Design patterns that foster competition, (like leaderboards) don't improve motivation and performance for all users in all situations.
 Competition is good for motivation and achievement only when they it helps users feel competent.
 Leaderboards are a motivation problem, and you can design for that.